 Why steam room wet heat is superior to dry heat

-Simply put, steam rooms are the best alternative to saunas.
+Simply put, steam rooms are the best alternative to an at-home sauna.
 A steam shower’s wet heat is superior to dry heat in various ways.
-Unlike a sauna's dry heat, the wet heat from steam showers helps with congestion and respiration and acts as a natural expectorant.
+Unlike a sauna's dry heat, the wet heat from a steam generator helps with congestion and respiration and acts as a natural expectorant.

 Other benefits of steam showers not yet mentioned may include: